springmeyer/gdal-atexit-crash/README.md

  - make / autotools
  - libuv: no need for external install as libuv will be built on the fly

+## Details

+Versions of GDAL this testcase does crash with:

+  - libgdal1h amd64 1.10.0-1~precise1
+  - `brew install gdal` on OS X 10.9 which brings in gdal-1.11.0
+  - gdal-1.11.0 built as minimal static lib by mapnik-packaging
+  - gdal trunk built as minimal static lib by mapnik-packaging

+Versions of GDAL this testcase does not crash with:

+  - gdal-1.10.1 built as minimal static lib by mapnik-packaging

+TODO: test gdal-1.10.1 from source on ubuntu precise

 ## Discussion

 This testcase demonstrates a segfault that happens in a thread as it exits.